NoroffFEU/development-platforms/src/content/docs/webdev-hosting/Netlify/netlify-case-study.md

 - 2018: This year the founder and former CEO of Github had predicted that with Netlify you would be able to build large scale, fully featured web apps with the framework that they would get in their possesion 4 years later called Jamstack.
 This statament from the former Github CEO would later become true.

 - 2021: Netlify had offically announced that they had accquired a big asset that would be helpful for the company moving forward, this asset was a startup called "FeaturePeek" which was a Y Combinator and Matrix Partners backed startup that would let developers preview their front-end content.
-Later the same year they also aquired "SignalFire-backed OneGraph" which made it so that they could create various apps with apis through GraphQL composition
+Later the same year they also aquired "SignalFire-backed OneGraph" which made it so that they could create various apps with apis through GraphQL composition.

 - 2022: This year Netlify had announced that they got hold of an open source service called "Quirrel", which was a service used for managing and scheduling functions and jobs that were serverless.
 Later that year they also announced the possesion of a compeetitor company, Jamstack Framworks and Gatsby.